Antarctic Event Series

 Who Should Attend?

-The Discover Antarctica Training day is designed for a wide range of organisations and individuals interested in understanding Antarctica's environment, ecology, and the impacts of climate change.
+The Discover Antarctica Short Course is designed for a wide range of organisations and individuals interested in understanding Antarctica's environment, ecology, and the impacts of climate change.

 It can be used to outsource environmental training by organisations already working in Antarctica, that would like to enhance and update knowledge of staff.
 It is suitable as professional development training for existing and new staff.